hos-b/cpp-ref/modern.md

     T&& value() const &&;
 }
 ```
-can now be replace with:
+can now be replaced with:
 ```cpp
 struct T
 {